Sint Maarten: Mullet Pond

 Mullet Pond, a section of the inland lagoon Simpson Bay Lagoon, is home to 70% of Sint Maarten's mangrove population on the Dutch side of the island.
 Mangroves are a nursery for many young fish and during hurricane season they provide coastal protection.
 The area, however, is at risk due to dredging, tourism activities, and the yacht industry on the island.

-Mullet Pond is the 55th Ramsar site since 2016 and therefore protected according to the Ramsar Treaty, a global commitment to protect ecologically significant wetland areas.
+Mullet Pond became the 55th Ramsar site in 2016 and is therefore protected according to the Ramsar Treaty, a global commitment to protect ecologically significant wetland areas.

 Challenges

 The effects of climate change are felt on Sint Maarten.
-According to the Netherlands Antilles Coral Reef Initiative the coral reefs were fragmented due to a temperature rise to 30 °C in 2005.
-Twenty years ago, the sea grass beds were much larger.
-Natural disasters (hurricanes), development, and a tourism-based industry caused a significant decrease over the years.
-The seagrass beds are important for anchoring the sand in place as well as hurricane protection.
-Without the seagrass bed sand can easily be moved by a hurricane resulting in the loss of beaches or sand accumulates in one area, impacting marine life.
+According to the Netherlands Antilles Coral Reef Initiative, the coral reefs were fragmented due to a temperature rise to 30 °C in 2005.
+Twenty years ago [when?], the sea grass beds were much larger.
+Natural disasters (hurricanes), development, and the tourist industry caused a significant decrease over the years.
+The seagrass beds are important for anchoring the sand in place, as well as for hurricane protection.
+Without the seagrass bed, sand can be moved easily by a hurricane, resulting in the loss of beaches or sand accumulates in one area, affecting marine life.

 Demographics

 In the 2011 Netherlands Antilles census, the population of the island territory was 33,609.
 In the 2017 census the total population of the country was 40,535.
+In 2023 a total of 58,477 persons had been registered in the country's Department of Civil Registry.

+Sint Maarten's population descends from over 120 nationalities, with over 2/3s of inhabitants being foreign born.
+By nationality, the population is; Sint Maarten 29.9%, Dominican Republic 10.2%, Haiti 7.8%, Jamaica 6.6%, Saint Martin 5.9%, Guyana 5%, Dominica 4.4%, Curaçao 4.1%, Aruba 3.4%, Saint Kitts and Nevis 2.8%, India 2.6%, Netherlands 2.2%, United States 1.6%, Suriname 1.4%, Saint Lucia 1.3%, Anguilla 1.1%, Other 8%, unspecified 1.7% (2011 est.).